eugenp/learn-spring-security/Readme.md

-UPDATE: The price of Learn Spring Security OAuth will permanently change on the 11th of December, along with the upcoming OAuth2 material: https://courses.baeldung.com/p/learn-spring-security-oauth-the-master-class/
+**UPDATE**: The price of Learn Spring Security OAuth will permanently change on the 11th of December, along with the upcoming OAuth2 material: http://bit.ly/github-lss

 # About this repo